Grootzz/SPI/README.md

 # SPI
-Using spi to exchange data，the code simulate the master's behavior of send data to slave
+Exchange data using spi, the code simulate the master's behavior of send data to slave.